RenderToolbox/mMitsuba/README.md

 ```

 ### Properties
 Another way to make elements more interesting is to given them Properties.
 Properties are things like "width", "sampleCount", and "roughness".
-In terms of scene file syntax, Properties are written as [XML elements](http://www.w3schools.com/xml/xml_elements.asp), just like Elements.
+In terms of scene file syntax, Properties are also written as [XML elements](http://www.w3schools.com/xml/xml_elements.asp).
 In terms of Mitsuba, properties configure plugins that have already been loaded.

 Each Property requires a `name`, which must be one of the named parameters expected by a Mitsuba plugin.